arcrozier/final-project/DESIGN.md

 like the images they have chosen.
 The `done` method is called when there are no more pictures to compare.
 In this event, a popup window appears and instructs the user on what to do next (either save the image to favorites or continue sorting).
 This was chosen to guide the user and minimize confusion.
-Next is a methods that support the transformation of a list images to a usable string:
+Next is a method that supports the transformation of a list images to a usable string:
 `writeListToFiles`.
 This allows the user to save the images they've selected by ensuring that the images are referenced in the appropriate way.